 On the day of the test

-When you've made your appointment and received your test date, make sure you get to the venue on time.
+When you've made your appointment and received your test date, make sure you get to the venue 15 minutes before the time.

 Remember to take: